Spain or Portugal? which Iberian country is the best destination?

 Spain and Portugal look like great destinations, but are they affordable?
 And which is cheaper?

-Portugal and Spain are the most budget-friendly destination in western Europe and some of the cheapest among developed countries.
+Portugal and Spain are the most budget-friendly destination in Western Europe and some of the cheapest among developed countries.
 Between Portugal and Spain, Portugal is cheaper than Spain.

 If you look at the backpacker index, you’ll notice that Lisbon is cheaper than any Spanish town on the list.
-You should also note that Lisbon is the most expensive place to stay in Portugal.
+You should also note that Lisbon is Portugal’s most expensive place to stay.
 Well, maybe the Algarve is more expensive during the summer.
 The rest of the country is much cheaper, particularly the attractions and food.
-However, this is also valid for Spain.
-Those rustic small towns from Spain are much cheaper than Madrid, Ibiza, or Barcelona.

 Moledo Beach in North of Portugal – Spain vs Portugal